shossain/smolagents/README.md

 `smolagents` is a library that enables you to run powerful agents in a few lines of code.
 It offers:

-✨ **Simplicity**: the logic for agents fits in ~thousand lines of code (see [agents.py](https://github.com/huggingface/smolagents/blob/main/src/smolagents/agents.py)).
+✨ **Simplicity**: the logic for agents fits in 1,000 lines of code (see [agents.py](https://github.com/huggingface/smolagents/blob/main/src/smolagents/agents.py)).
 We kept abstractions to their minimal shape above raw code!

 🧑‍💻 **First-class support for Code Agents**.
 Our [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) writes its actions in code (as opposed to "agents being used to write code").
 To make it secure, we support executing in sandboxed environments via [E2B](https://e2b.dev/).